31 Almost Invisible Ways Stores Trick You Into Spending More

 They guide you with carts and baskets

 Nature abhors a vacuum, and a shopper abhors an empty cart.
 “Baskets induce people to buy more,” says Underhill, and carts are even more tempting to fill with impulse purchases.
 In one grocery store study, retailers doubled the size of their carts to see if customers bought more.
 They did: 19 percent more, to be exact.
 Always hand-carry your purchases if you can.
+Just like shopping carts, people eat more if they have a larger plate.
 Here are the secret store policies that could save you money.

 They dumb down your ‘savings’